ripALM: A Relative-Type Inexact Proximal Augmented Lagrangian Method for Linearly Constrained Convex Optimization: Acknowledgements

 \section{Acknowledgements}

-We thank the associate editor and two anonymous reviewers for their valuable comments and suggestions, which have helped to improve the quality of this paper.
 The research of Lei Yang is supported in part by the National Key Research and Development Program of China under grant 2023YFB3001704 and the National Natural Science Foundation of China under grant 12301411.
 The research of Kim-Chuan Toh is supported by the Ministry of Education, Singapore, under its Academic Research Fund Tier 2 grant (MOE-T2EP20224-0017).